ryrob30/mobile-services.en/help/using/gs/metrics/metrics.md

 ## Location and Points of Interest {#section_1852E9BB15924E1295256A662813FA7A}

-If GeoReporting is enabled on your [!DNL Analytics] report suite, several location-based reports are available.
-On Wi-Fi, GeoReporting accuracy is similar to that of a desktop web browsers.
+If GeoReporting is enabled on your Analytics report suite, several location-based reports are available.
+On Wi-Fi, GeoReporting accuracy is similar to that of a desktop web browser.
 On a data connection, accuracy varies based on the provider and how requests are routed.

 For increased accuracy, you can also add location and point of interest tracking to your app.
 These options allow you to report detailed latitude and longitude location data and use geo-fencing to determine when a user is in a radius of a pre-defined point of interest.